rangle/ngCourse2/handout/06-change-detection.md

 Change detection is the process that allows Angular to keep our views in sync with our models.

-Change detecion has changed in a big way between the old version of Angular and the new one.
+Change detection has changed in a big way between the old version of Angular and the new one.
 In Angular 1, the framework kept a long list of watchers (one for every property bound to our templates) that needed to be checked everytime a digest cycle was started.
 This was called *dirty checking* and it was the only change detection mechanism available.

 Because by default Angular 1 implemented two way data binding, the flow of changes was pretty much chaotic, models were able to change directives, directives were able to change models, directives were able to change other directives and models were able to change other models.

 In Angular 2, **the flow of information is unidirectional**, even when using `ngModel` to implement two way data binding, which is only syntactic sugar on top of the unidrectional flow.
 In this new version of the framework, our code is responsible for updating the models.
 Angular is only responsible for reflecting those changes in the components and the DOM by means of the change detection.

-_Change detection responsabilities_
+_Change detection responsibilities_
 ![File Structure](images/change-detection.jpg)

 ## Change Detection Strategies in Angular 1 vs Angular 2

 Another difference between both versions of the framework is the way the nodes of an application (directives or components) are checked to see if the DOM needs to be updated.

 Because of the nature of two way data binding, in Angular 1 there was no guarantee that a parent node would always be checked before a child node.
 It was possible that a child node could also change a parent node or a sibling or any other node in the tree, and that in turn will trigger new updates down the chain.
-This made difficult for the change detection mechanism to traverse all the nodes without falling in a circular loop with the infamous message:
+This made it difficult for the change detection mechanism to traverse all the nodes without falling in a circular loop with the infamous message:

 ```
 10 $digest() iterations reached.
 Aborting!